pethersonmoreno/old-repositories-projects/README.md

 # cjl-template-js

-Template js to use with create-jslibrary
+Template js to use with create-libjs

-This is the official base template for [Create JS Library](https://github.com/pethersonmoreno/create-jslibrary).
+This is the official base template for [Create JS Library](https://github.com/pethersonmoreno/create-libjs).